Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 ## Practice 36: Represent Marine capabilities at the joint level

 **Problem**
-Joint commanders may misuse Marine forces without informed service advice.
+Joint commanders may misuse Marine forces without informed advice from the service.

 **Action**
 Use a Marine component command to plan, coordinate, and advocate Marine employment.